typebrigade/typebrigade.com/about.md

 # About Type Brigade

-Type Brigade, formerly the Vancouver Typography Meetup Group, is Vancouver’s free type design and typography meetup and speaker series.
+Type Brigade is Vancouver’s type speaker series.
+Every other month, we host two talks: one on typography, and one on type design.

 ## Contact